jkwebco/tweetvar/README.md

 # tweetvar
-Print to screen the last 10 tweets on something
+Print to screen the last 10 tweets on something with sentiment analysis